 You never know where your book will end up and whose heart it will touch.

-I decided to write a book about my journey, I just woke one morning and decided that I must share what I learn and how I learn to look after my heart, body and soul in a new way.
+This year I have decided to write a book about my healing journey, I just woke one morning and decided that I must share what I learn and how I learn to look after my heart, body and soul in a new way.
 As I start to plan it out, what is interesting is that I do not know what the ending will be and that doesn’t matter.
-What matters is how I deal with things so that others can be inspired by that and can consider what their strategy might be.
+What matters is how I deal with things so that others can be inspired by them and can consider what their strategy might be.

 Write a book and trust that the right people will read your words.